-Urinary incontinence is any involuntary or unwanted loss of urine.
+Female incontinence is any involuntary or unwanted loss of urine.
 It is considered a medical condition if it happens regularly.
 The risk of developing incontinence increases with age, but younger people may also develop it.
 Women are more likely to suffer from this condition than men.

 It is important to seek medical advice especially if the incontinence is affecting your quality of life.
 In most cases, incontinence can be treated or cured with various treatment options.
 These include pelvic floor exercises, medication treatment, or surgery.
 Together with your doctor, you can discuss which treatment is best for you.

-Common causes of Urinary incontinence in female
+Common causes of Females Urinary incontinence

 - • Hormone deficiencies

 - • Pelvic surgery

 Urinary incontinence becomes more common with increasing age.
 However, it should not be seen as a normal part of ageing.